Our Beginnings: The Naval Training Center, San Diego’s Cradle of the Navy

 From Navy Base to ARTS DISTRICT

 When the Navy announced NTC’s closure in 1993, arts leaders saw that a long-term need for arts space could be met with the buildings.
 When the City of San Diego developed the NTC Master Plan, 26 buildings were set aside for arts and cultural uses in the historic heart of NTC, now called ARTS DISTRICT Liberty Station.
-The buildings are owned by the city, and NTC Foundation was established by the City of San Diego in 2000 to oversee their development.
+The buildings are owned by the city, and NTC Foundation was established in 2000 to oversee their development.
 This is a $90 million renovation project; it is the largest historical preservation project in San Diego.
 It is also the largest arts and cultural project in San Diego since the establishment of the Balboa Park cultural district 100 years ago.

 NTC is once again serving San Diego proudly and transforming the lives of new generations as ARTS DISTRICT, a new flagship for arts, culture, and creativity.
 ARTS DISTRICT’s stunning park-like campus, nostalgic promenade, and spectacular bay views provide an extraordinary setting.